3091578729/Pix2pix-enhanced-imaging-through-dynamic-and-complex-scattering-media/README.md

 We provide model, pre-trained weights, test data and a quick demo.

-1.The prepared dataset was uploaded to Google Cloud Drive. https://drive.google.com/file/d/1LDup4JZ_vLMhmTCuaa8bv7Byur9hZ09H/view?usp=drive_link
+1.The prepared dataset was uploaded to Google Cloud Drive.(Each group of five consecutive images represents a speckle pattern at a particle concentration) https://drive.google.com/file/d/1LDup4JZ_vLMhmTCuaa8bv7Byur9hZ09H/view?usp=drive_link

 2.Upload the trained weights to Google Cloud